Treatments and Surgical Options for Gallbladder Disease

 - Diabetes: People with diabetes often have high levels of fatty acids called triglycerides.
 These fatty acids may increase the risk of gallstones.

 The cause of pigment gallstones is not fully understood.
-These stones tend to form in people who have liver cirrhosis (scarring of the liver), biliary tract infections, or hereditary blood disorders where the liver makes too much bilirubin (a waste product)
+These stones tend to form in people who have liver cirrhosis (scarring of the liver), biliary tract infections, or hereditary blood disorders where the liver makes too much bilirubin (a waste product).

 Signs and symptoms of gallbladder disease are often caused by gallstones that block your bile ducts.
-Gallstones occur when bile hardens in your gallbladder.

 Common Symptoms

-- Pain under your right shoulder
+- Pain can radiate to your back or right shoulder

 Severe Symptoms